-- Provides full state funding for all-day/every-day kindergarten that incorporates a comprehensive curriculum. - Provides school facilities funding for districts that do not have sufficient space to accommodate an all-day/every-day kindergarten program that incorporates a comprehensive curriculum.
+- OSBA supports legislation that - Provides full state funding for all-day/every-day kindergarten that incorporates a comprehensive curriculum. - Provides school facilities funding for districts that do not have sufficient space to accommodate an all-day/every-day kindergarten program that incorporates a comprehensive curriculum.